 Handles the offline activations.

 There are no additional dependencies.
-It supports 32 bit as well as 64 bit cpu architectures for all the platforms.
-Additionally, for Linux ARM cpu architecture is also supported.
+It supports 32 bit as well as 64 bit CPU architectures for all the platforms.
+Additionally, for Linux and macOS ARM CPU architecture is also supported.